atomicptr/tmplr/README.md

 # tmplr

-tmplr is a cli tool to quickly create files from templates.
+Quickly create new files from templates.

 ## Usage